Frequently Asked Questions About Christianity, Answered Honestly!

 - Be not forgetful to entertain strangers: for thereby some have entertained angels unawares".

-There are a few things we should understand when searching for the true meaning of this verse.
-Number one, the word angel here is the Greek word [aggelos], meaning messenger.
-It is not divinely inspired as angel, that is the anglicized form of the Greek word meaning messenger.
-It is also the exact same word that is correctly [u]translated[/u] messenger throughout scripture.
-Example:
+Number one: The word angel here is the Greek word [aggelos], meaning messenger.
+It was not divinely inspired to be "translated" as angel, that word is merely the transliterated and anglicized form of a Greek word.
+The correctly "translated" word is messenger.
+It is also the exact same word that is correctly translated as a messenger throughout scripture.
+For example:

 Luke 7:24